An Interview With The Team Behind NatGeo’s ’9/11: One Day In America’

-The tremendous impact of September 11th, 2001 on the United States can’t be overstated.
+The tremendous impact of September 11th, 2001 can’t be overstated.
 It was such an unbelievable cataclysm that it defies hyperbole.
 The trauma of the attacks on the World Trade Center and the Pentagon rippled outward, setting off wars and shifts in foreign policy that still reverberate today.

 But before 9/11 was a political cudgel, it was an event.
 A moment in time.
 Large enough to collectively terrify a nation of 285 million.

 I was there that day.
 Not at the Towers, but in New York City — teaching in Queens and living in Brooklyn.
 It was my third day as a high school English teacher.
 I watched the second tower fall from the gym roof during my prep period, then went downstairs to explain to my third-period students what had happened.
 In seventh-period, my final class of the day, fighter jets screamed overhead.
-Not familiar enough with New York to realize that the jets were protecting nearby LaGuardia airport, I feared another attack, yelled “what was that?!” and ordered the kids to get down.
+Not familiar enough with New York to realize that the jets were protecting nearby LaGuardia airport, I feared another attack, yelled “what is that?!”, and ordered the kids to get down.

 My voice cracked when I yelled and I’ve always felt bad for letting them see my fear.
-They were sophomores and needed me to be strong.
+They were sophomores and needed me to keep it together.
 I never quite got ahold of that class again, not for the whole year.

-The next day, I remember that MTV pulled all of their videos off the air except “One Love” by Bob Marley, “Superman” by Five for Fighting, and a handful of others.
+The next day, I remember that MTV pulled all of their videos off the air except “One Love” by Bob Marley, “Superman” by Five for Fighting, and a handful of similar tracks.
 I remember my housemates and me alternating between the news and those five or six videos as they cycled through.
 It was hot and I spent the day out of my bedroom, wanting to be near people — only to return and find that the wind had shifted and my boxes and clothes, still half unpacked, were blanketed in ash.
 As I tried to tidy up, I listened to the radio.
 A request for ice had gone out to cool the drinks of recovery workers, and now that request was being rescinded.
-So many people with ice were racing toward ground zero that it had caused a massive traffic jam (no subways were running and lower Manhattan streets were closed).
+So many people with ice were racing toward ground zero that it had caused a massive traffic jam and actual emergency responders couldn’t get through (no subways were running and lower Manhattan streets were closed).

 The moment struck me.
 It was a real-life example of so many people being desperate to help in some way — any way.
 It reflected a spirit that The Onion captured perfectly a few weeks later with an article titled, “Not Knowing What Else To Do, Woman Bakes American-Flag Cake.”